Let’s run through the five most common challenges that arise when organisations pursue planning and follow-up without dedicated IT support.

 As a result, the follow-up work is often a source of frustration…

 and doesn’t lead to quality-assured results.
 Quite simply, the value of the report suffers.
-This is especially the case for organization-wide reports such as annual reports, interim reports or patient safety reports.
+This is especially the case for organisation-wide reports such as annual reports, interim reports or patient safety reports.

 4) Follow-up without context